 Vaccine immunizations not only prevent an individual from contracting an illness, they also prevent illnesses like the flu, or hepatitis A and B from spreading to others who are more vulnerable because of chronic disease and/or frailty.

 The importance of immunization in older adults cannot be understated.
-Speak with your family doctor or healthcare provider about vaccines that are appropriate for you or the person you’re caring for if you’re both over the age of 50.
+Speak with your family doctor or nurse practitioner about vaccines that are appropriate for you or the person you’re caring for.

 The College of Family Physicians of Canada recommends the following vaccinations for older adults:

 - Tetanus booster every 10 years

-- Influenza vaccine: this is given yearly to prevent you from contracting the flu and spreading it to others
+- Influenza vaccine: every year to prevent getting the flu and spreading it to others

-- Pneumococcal vaccine for all adults 65 and over
+- Pneumococcal vaccine for all adults age 65 and over

-- Herpes zoster (shingles from the chicken pox virus) vaccine: one dose for people ages 60 and older
+- Herpes zoster (shingles from the chicken pox virus) vaccine: for all adults ages 60 and older

 - Hepatitis A and B vaccines

-Immunization for family caregivers is important, but another easy way for caregivers to stay healthy and prevent the spread of communicable diseases to the person you’re taking care of, is to keep good immunization records.
-This should be done for the person in your care as well as for yourself, and anyone else living in the same home (e.g. your children, spouse, etc.).
+It is important to keep good immunization records.
+This should be done for the person in your care as well as for yourself, and anyone else living in the same home (e.g. your children, spouse/partner, etc.).
 See our Elizz article on organizing medical information.

-Ask your doctor for a yellow booklet in which to keep track of your immunizations or download the CANImmunize App (formerly called ImmunizeCA) to keep track of vaccinations for the whole family.
+Ask your doctor for a yellow booklet in which to keep track of your immunizations or download the CANImmunize App (formerly called ImmunizeCA) to keep track of immunizations for the whole family.
 The CANImmunize app will also send you the latest information on vaccinations and disease outbreaks in your area.

-If you don’t know what vaccinations you or the person in your care may have already had, try contacting the doctor to see if they have the immunization records on file.
+If you don’t know what immunizations you or the person in your care may have already had, try contacting the doctor's office to see if they have the immunization records on file.
 The local public health office where you were immunized as a child may also have a registry of the childhood immunizations that were given out in the area.